rajeshecb70/one2n-sre-bootcamp/milestone-02/README.md

 ## 1. Project Title
-  Create a simple REST API Webserver:  Student API
+  Containerise REST API

 ## 2. Project Description

-  - The project involves creating a basic CRUD API with Python and Flask.
+  - The project involves creating a basic CRUD API with Python and Flask & runs on Docker container
   - The API allows following operations on a student database:
     - Manage student records.
     - Add, retrieving, update, and delete students.